 TURSHIA IN BULGARIA

 A pre-winter staple in Bulgaria, this salad-esque dish is a smorgasbord of cabbage, cauliflower, carrots, parsley, and peppers marinated in a dressing of salt and vinegar for a couple of weeks before being served.
-These are the general ingredients, but the recipe can change depending on different family traditions.
+These are the general ingredients, but recipes can change come October or November depending on different family traditions.
 The hearty mix of harvested pickled vegetables is a clear sign that winter is coming.
 It’s usually stored in jars for safekeeping during the winter months, ready whenever you want to crack one open to pair with the main meat dishes.

 What are your favorite fall foods from your country?